Institute for Research Software

-The Software Sustainability Institute is a national facility for building better software based in the UK and founded in 2010.
+The Institute for Research Software, previously the Software Sustainability Institute is a national facility for building better research software based in the UK and founded in 2010.
 The Institute is based at the University of Edinburgh (EPCC formerly Edinburgh Parallel Computing Centre) with sites at the University of Manchester, and the University of Southampton.
 The University of Oxford was a partner site from 2010-2024.